 - The Harm of Dryer Sheets: In addition to being made with a laundry list of toxic chemicals with negative side effects, the artificial fragrances are a carcinogen and coat all of your clothes.

-- White Vinegar: I like to add ½ cup of white vinegar to the rinse cycle to reduce static cling.
+- White Vinegar: If I’m feeling fancy, I’ll add ½ cup of white vinegar to the rinse cycle to reduce static cling.
 Don’t worry, it won’t make your clothes smell like vinegar at all!

 The History of Laundry Detergent

 Did you know that the use of “laundry detergent” as we know it today took off because during WWII the fats and oils used to make soap were needed to manufacture nitro-glycerine into explosives?
 Another source had to be used, and that’s when the synthetic form of laundry detergent using a base of petroleum became widespread.
 (Read more about the history here.)